Port Arthur massacre (Australia): Attacks

 A couple stopped at Seascape, and Bryant met them outside.
 When they asked if they could have a look at the accommodation, Bryant told them that they could not because his parents were away and his girlfriend was inside.
-His demeanour was described as quite rude and the couple felt uncomfortable.
+His demeanour was described as quite rude and the couple felt uneasy.
 They left at about 12:35 p.m.

-Bryant drove to Port Arthur, taking the keys to the Seascape properties after locking the doors.
+Bryant drove to Port Arthur in his yellow Volvo 244, taking the keys for Seascape and the Martins' weapons stored in the Seascape properties after locking the doors.
 Bryant stopped at a car which had pulled over due to overheating and talked with two people there.
 He suggested that they come to the Port Arthur café for some coffee later.

 He travelled past the Port Arthur historic site towards a Palmer's Lookout Road property owned by the Martins, where he came across Roger Larner.
 Larner had met him on some occasions more than 15 years previously.
 Bryant told Larner he had been surfing and had bought a property called Fogg Lodge and was now looking to buy some cattle from Larner.
 Bryant also made several comments about buying the Martins' place next door.
 He asked if Marian Larner was home and asked if he could continue down the driveway of the farm to see her.
 Larner said OK but told Bryant he would come also.
 "Bryant then responded that he might go to Nubeena first" and he was going to return in the afternoon.